Press "Enter" to skip to content

 It grows in groups of different sizes, usually on rocky slopes, among bushes.
 In addition, it usually grows between 800 m and 1500 m altitudes and can be up to 2 m in height.
 In different regions of Anatolia, It is also called by different names such as “karamuk”, “karamık”, “diken üzümü”, “amberparis”, “sarı ağaç”, “sarı çalı” and “sarı odun”.

-The elliptical fruits are dark red-brown when immature, black when ripe, and taste slightly sour.
-These fruits are in fleshy fruit structures containing one or more seeds.
+The elliptical-shaped fruits are dark red-brown before ripening, black when ripe and have a slightly sour taste.
+Berberis crataegina DC. fruit contains one or more seeds.

-Although the barberry fruit has been known and used in different ways since ancient times, it has the potential to be considered new in terms of scientific research and to be the subject of many new studies.
+Although Berberis crataegina DC. fruit has been known for a long time and used in different ways, it has a potential that can be considered new in scientific research and can be the subject of many further studies.

 Studies on the fruit, leaves and roots of this plant continue intensively.
-In some studies on Berberis crataegina DC. fruit, phenolic compounds; chlorogenic acid, syringic acid, gallic acid, sinapic acid, caffeic acid, apigenin, rutin, cinnamic acid, quercetin, gallic acid, p-coumaric acid and trans-ferulic acid were detected.
+In some studies on Berberis crataegina DC. fruit, phenolic compounds; chlorogenic acid, syringic acid, gallic acid, sinapic acid, caffeic acid, apigenin, cinnamic acid, quercetin, p-coumaric acid and trans-ferulic acid were detected.

-It can be said that barberry fruits are good antioxidants and rich in phenolic substances.
+It can be said that Berberis crataegina DC. fruits are good antioxidants and rich in phenolic substances.
 It has been determined that berberine (BBR) alkaloid and its extracts in B. crataegina have strong antifungal and antidiabetic activity.

 Health Benefits of Berberis crataegina DC.

-It has been reported that berberine and various other alkaloids, which are the active ingredients in the root of the barberry plant, are antipyretic, anti-inflammatory and effective against oriental boil, prevent the growth of bacteria and have therapeutic effects in diseases such as hemorrhoids, jaundice, bronchitis and colds.
+It has been reported that berberine and various other alkaloids, which are the active substances found in the root of the Berberis crataegina DC. plant, are antipyretic, anti-inflammatory and effective against boils, prevent the development of bacteria, and have therapeutic effects on diseases such as hemorrhoids, jaundice, bronchitis and colds.

-In addition, it is known that the ointment obtained as a result of mixing the ash formed by burning barberry roots and unsalted butter is good for all kinds of wounds.
+It is also known that the ointment obtained by mixing the ash created by burning Berberis crataegina DC. roots and unsalted butter is good for all kinds of wounds.

-Berberis crataegina DC. is generally consumed by the people of the region where it grows, with traditional methods specific to the region.
-Barberry fruits are widely used in different regions of Türkiye for the treatment of colds, rheumatism, blood pressure lowering, blood builder, diarrhea, constipation, jaundice, hemorrhoids, yeast, diabetes, gall bladder, stomach and intestinal disorders, cardiovascular and gynecological diseases.
+Berberis crataegina DC. fruit is generally consumed by the local people where it grows, using traditional methods specific to the region.
+Berberis crataegina DC. fruits are widely used in different areas of Turkey to treat colds, rheumatism, blood pressure lowering, blood-forming, diarrhea, constipation, jaundice, hemorrhoids, yeast, diabetes, gallbladder, stomach and intestinal disorders, cardiovascular and gynecological diseases.

-In addition, it is known that the fruit of the plant is eaten in diabetes and in some regions, the roots are boiled and the boiled water is drunk in the morning on an empty stomach and used in the treatment of diseases such as diabetes, kidney pain and jaundice.
+It is also known that the fruit of the plant is eaten in case of diabetes, and in some regions, its roots are boiled and the boiled water is drunk on an empty stomach in the morning and used to treat diseases such as diabetes, kidney pain and jaundice.

 In addition to the fruits of this plant, its leaves and roots are also evaluated in different ways.
 The leaves of this plant; It is used as a blood pressure reducer and expectorant.

-It is seen that this wild fruit, which is considered to be very promising in terms of antioxidant substance amount, phenolic components and antimicrobial potential, will increase its consumption and increase the diversity in production by developing cultural production methods and introducing it to the whole country.
+It is seen that the consumption of this wild fruit, which is considered to be extremely promising in terms of its antioxidant content, phenolic components and antimicrobial potential, can increase and increase the diversity in production by developing cultural production methods and introducing it to the whole world.

 References;